Robotic Surgery by Dr. Iraniha

 The da Vinci System is a robotic surgical platform designed to enable complex procedures of all types to be performed .”
 To date, approximately 1.5 million procedures including general, urologic, gynecologic, thoracoscopic, and thoracoscopically-assisted cardiotomy procedures have been performed using the da Vinci Surgical System.

-All surgery presents risk, including da Vinci Surgery.
+All robotic surgery presents risk, including da Vinci Surgery.
 Results, including cosmetic results, may vary.
 Serious complications may occur in any surgery, up to and including death.
 Examples of serious and life-threatening complications, which may require hospitalization, include injury to tissues or organs; bleeding; infection, and internal scarring that can cause long-lasting dysfunction or pain.
 Temporary pain or nerve injury has been linked to the inverted position often used during abdominal and pelvic surgery.
 Patients should understand that risks of surgery include potential for human error and potential for equipment failure.
 Risk specific to minimally invasive surgery may include: a longer operative time; the need to convert the procedure to an open approach; or the need for additional or larger incision sites.
 Converting the procedure to open could mean a longer operative time, long time under anesthesia, and could lead to increased complications.
 Research suggests that there may be an increased risk of incision-site hernia with single-incision surgery.